nichrago/CircleSlider/README.md

 # CircleSlider
 I needed a slide controller in the shape of a circle in a project I was building.
-Thought perhaps it could be reused so I generalized it a bit and now it's here.
+Thought perhaps it could be reused so I generalized it a bit.
 The class is still messy and much can be improved but that's part of why it's here.

 Example implementation: